 - Traffic Flow Group.
 Specifies the traffic wishing to pass through the Network during the modelled period. - Network Control Plan.
-Specifies the signal stage order for each Controller in the Network. - Cycle Time.
-Specifies the common cycle time at which all Controllers will run. - Signal Stage Times.
+Specifies the signal stage order for each Controller in the Network. - Cycle Times.
+Specifies the cycle times at which Controllers will run.
+Cycle times are managed using Controller Sets.
+All Controllers in each Controller Set run at the same cycle time. - Signal Stage Times.
 The signal timings for each Controller as manually defined or as calculated by the signal optimiser. - Traffic Route Flows.
-The Route Flow pattern based on the assignment of the Traffic Flow Group's Origin-Destination Matrix to the Routes.
+The Route Flow pattern for models using Matrix Based Flows.
+These are based on the assignment of the Scenario Traffic Flow Group's Origin-Destination Matrix to Routes.
 These are defined either by manually assigning traffic flows to Routes or by using delay based assignment or lane flow balancing to automatically assign traffic to Routes.
 The Route Flows can be different for each Scenario as different signal settings in each Scenario will often lead to different delays and therefore different routing patterns within the Network.
+When Lane Based Flows are used the flow pattern is by definition fixed and therefore cannot change between Scenarios.